-- BSc (Hons) with specialisation in Epidemiology and Biostatistics - BSc (Hons) with specialisation in Environmental Health - BSc (Hons) with specialisation in Occupational Hygiene
+- BSc (Hons) (Biostatistics) Epidemiology and Biostatistics - BSc (Hons) Environmental Health - BSc (Hons) (Human Physiology) Occupational Hygiene

-BSc (Hons) Epidemiology and Biostatistics
+BSc (Hons) (Biostatistics) Epidemiology and Biostatistics (10244017)

 Programme Coordinator: Prof Alfred Musekiwa (alfred.musekiwa@up.ac.za)

 This Honours programme offers an opportunity to learn epidemiology and biostatistics, as well as research methods, up to an intermediate level.
 Such learning will equip the student well for a career in quantitative health-related research.
 The curriculum is arranged so that the learning can be completed within one calendar year.
 Up to two years may be taken to complete the degree with the approval of the Dean.
 Students who achieve an aggregate average mark of 60% or higher for their modules and examinations will be welcome to apply to study further in the (mainly research-based) MSc Epidemiology and Biostatistics degree, wherein there are several sub-options available.